Colored-Gaussian Multiple Descriptions: Spectral and Time-Domain Forms: Differential Form of Ozarow's Test Channel

-In the high-resolution limit, if the central decoder was to linearly combine two side descriptions of mutually independent errors of variances $D_S$, it would achieve exactly the maximal central distortion $D_C=D_S/2$.
-This motivates the model of \emph{negatively correlated} side noises (see \cite{ozarow:1980}).
-Indeed, in this limit, the relation between the side and central noises can be explained by the side noises having a correlation matrix: \beq{corr1} \Phi = D_S \left[ \right], \eeq where With this notation, \eqref{Ozarow_rate_HR} becomes:
+In the high-resolution limit, where $\sigma_X^2\gg \max\{D_C,D_S\}$, the symmetric QG MD RDF (\ref{Ozarow_rate}) converges to \eqref{Ozarow_rate_HR}, in the sense that the difference $R_{white}(\sigma_X^2,D_C,D_S) - R_{white,HR}(\sigma_X^2,D_C,D_S)$ goes to zero, as $\sigma_X^2$ goes to infinity for fixed distortion levels (see \cite{zamir:1999}).
+In this limit, the maximal central distortion $D_{C {\rm max}}$ \eqref{non-degenerate3} approaches $D_S/2$.
+If the central decoder were to linearly combine two descriptions of mutually independent errors of variance $D_S$ each, it would achieve exactly this maximal distortion.
+To further reduce $D_C$ below $D_S/2$, the individual description errors must be \emph{negatively correlated}.
+Indeed, in Ozarow's test channel (see \cite{ozarow:1980}), the relation between the side and central noises can be explained by the side noises having a correlation matrix: \beq{corr1} \Phi = D_S \left[ \right], \eeq where the correlation coefficient